duyp/SmartScannerPrivacyPolicy/qr-code-scanner-privacy-policy.md

 # QR code reader Privacy Policy

-I (Duy Pham) built the **QR code reader app** as a Free app.
+I (Duy Pham) built the **QR code scanner app** as a Free app.
 This SERVICE is provided by me at no cost and is intended for use as is.

 This page is used to inform website visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.